scholarslab/bulk-add-events/README.md

    column text, so, for example, do not include the text `author = ` just the text `ammon-shepherd`).
 The image cell should have the name of an image file (ex. funny-picture.jpg).
 You will add the image file to the right folder in a later step.
+The content can be any text, in multiple lines, and include hyperlinks.
+The registration field can contain a single link, multiple links each on a separate line, or multiple links with the day of the week preceding the link each on a separate line.
+A comma must come after the day of the week.

     ```
     author =  ammon-shepherd